doga/qworum-for-web-pages/README.md

 ## Usage

-_Tip (requires Deno): Run the following example by typing this in your terminal:_
+_Tip: Run the examples below by typing this in your terminal (requires Deno):_

 ```shell
 deno run \